-These PTEs can enter the food chain through crop assimilation and may become toxic to humans, the toxicity can result in damaged or reduced mental and central nervous function, damaged reproductive system, lower energy levels, damage to blood composition, lungs, kidneys, liver, and other vital organs (Amadi et al., 2016).
-Some of these PTEs have been reported to be carcinogens (Kim et. al., 2015).
-Lead poisoning for instance have resulted to death of adults and children as it was the case in some rural villages in Zamfara State in the year 2010 (Umar-Tsafe et al., 2019).
+These PTEs can enter the food chain through crop assimilation and may become toxic to humans; the toxicity can result in damaged or reduced mental and central nervous function, damaged reproductive systems, lower energy levels, and damage to blood composition, lungs, kidneys, liver, and other vital organs (Amadi et al., 2016).
+Some of these PTEs have been reported to be carcinogens (Kim et al., 2015).
+Lead poisoning, for instance, has resulted to the deaths of adults and children, as was the case in some rural villages in Zamfara State in the year 2010 (Umar-Tsafe et al., 2019).

-Haliru and Japheth (2019) assessed the effect of Kwalkwalawa irrigation scheme on the chemical properties of the soil in the area, but their study did not focus on PTEs contamination levels rather on Organic Carbon content (OC) and Cation Exchange Capacity (CEC).
-The proposed research seeks to analyse the PTEs contamination levels in the soil of the Kwalkwalawa irrigation scheme, thus providing an insight on pollution level in the study area.
+Haliru and Japheth (2019) assessed the effect of the Kwalkwalawa irrigation scheme on the chemical properties of the soil in the area, but their study did not focus on PTEs contamination levels but rather on Organic Carbon content (OC) and Cation Exchange Capacity (CEC).
+The proposed research seeks to analyse the PTEs contamination levels in the soil of the Kwalkwalawa irrigation scheme, thus providing an insight on pollution levels in the study area.

 STUDY AREA DESCRIPTION AND ITS GEOLOGY

-The study area lies within the floodplain of the Rima River, it is bounded by latitude N 13ᵒ 04' 00", N 13ᵒ 07' 00" and longitude E 05ᵒ 11' 00", E 05ᵒ 15' 00".
-It covers a total area of about 50 square kilometre.
+The study area lies within the floodplain of the Rima River; it is bounded by latitude N 13ᵒ 04' 00", N 13ᵒ 07' 00" and longitude E 05ᵒ 11' 00", E 05ᵒ 15' 00".
+It covers a total area of about 50 square kilometres.
 The area is accessible through the major road that connects Sokoto town to the Usmanu Danfodiyo University, Sokoto.
-Geologically the area is part of the Nigerian sector of the Iullemmeden Basin usually referred to as the Sokoto Basin.
+Geologically, the area is part of the Nigerian sector of the Iullemmeden Basin, usually referred to as the Sokoto Basin.

 The Sokoto Basin is the south-eastern portion of the larger Iullemmeden Basin.
-The Iullemmeden Basin covers northwestern Nigeria, some parts of Niger Republic, Benin Republic, Mali, Algeria and Libya.
+The Iullemmeden Basin covers northwestern Nigeria, some parts of the Niger Republic, the Benin Republic, Mali, Algeria and Libya.
 The Sokoto Basin extends to Zamfara, Sokoto, Kebbi and Katsina States of Nigeria.
 The sediments of the Iullemmeden Basin were accumulated during four main phases of deposition.
-Overlying the Pre-Cambrian Basement unconformly, the Illo and Gundumi Formations, made up of grits and clays, constitute the Pre-Maastrichtian “Continental Intercalaire” of West Africa.
-They are overlain unconformly by the Maastrichtian Rima Group, consisting of mudstones and friable sandstones (Taloka and Wurno Formations), separated by the fossiliferous, shelly Dukamaje Formation.
-The Dange and Gamba Formations (mainly shales) separated by the calcareous Kalambaina Formation constitute the Paleocene Sokoto Group.
-The overlying continental Gwandu Formation forms the Post-Paleocene Continental Terminal.
-These sediments dip gently and thicken gradually towards the northwest, with a maximum thickness of over 1,200 m near the frontier with Niger Republic (Obaje, 2009).
-The study area is specifically covered with rocks from the Kalambaina and Gwandu Formation.
+Overlying the Pre-Cambrian Basement unconformably, the Illo and Gundumi formations, made up of grits and clays, constitute the Pre-Maastrichtian “Continental Intercalaire” of West Africa.
+They are overlain unconformably by the Maastrichtian Rima Group, consisting of mudstones and friable sandstones (Taloka and Wurno Formations), separated by the fossiliferous, Shelly Dukamaje Formation.
+The Dange and Gamba Formations (mainly shales), separated by the calcareous Kalambaina Formation, constitute the Paleocene Sokoto Group.
+The overlying continental Gwandu Formation forms the post-Paleocene continental erminal.
+These sediments dip gently and thicken gradually towards the northwest, with a maximum thickness of over 1,200 m near the frontier with the Niger Republic (Obaje, 2009).
+The study area is specifically covered with rocks from the Kalambaina and Gwandu formations.

 Figure 1: Geological Map of the study area.